Biggin Hill Festival of Flight

 Biggin Hill was a famous fighter station that played a major role in the Battle of Britain and, despite repeated attacks, remained operational throughout.
 On November 2nd, 1939, a squadron from Biggin Hill shot down the first enemy aircraft of WW2, a Dornier Do17.
 It is now an international airport and home to several warbirds owned and operated by the Biggin Hill Heritage Hangar, based at the airport.

-The FIRST correct entry to be drawn will win FOUR adult tickets.
+The FIRST correct entry drawn winning FOUR adult tickets was from Sarah Weavers.

-The next SIX correct entries will each win a pair of tickets.
+The next SIX correct entries, each winning a pair of tickets were from:

-All winning tickets will be for Saturday 19th August.
+All winning tickets are for Saturday 19th August.

 This is the big one!